diggsweden/.github/README.md

 This ensures consistency while allowing project-specific overrides (managers, dependency grouping, etc.).

-## Reusable Workflows

-Obsolete here.
-Have moved to reuseable-ci project.

-## GitCliff templates
+## Reusable Workflows and GitCliff templates

-Obsolete here.
+Obsolete here in this repo.
 Have moved to reuseable-ci project.

 ----